 Starting at Macgregor Smith, Mark developed in his profession and became a Chartered Member of the Landscape Institute in 2012.
-He then developed his skills in understanding cultural and heritage landscapes as a Senior at Chris Blandford Associates, undertaking HLF projects for Lesnes Abbey London and Raphael Park London, as well as large scale landscape masterplanning schemes, including Flower Garden Park Ruichang and Energy City Qatar.
+He went on to work as a Senior at Chris Blandford Associates, undertaking HLF projects for Lesnes Abbey London and Raphael Park London, as well as designing large scale landscape masterplanning schemes, including Flower Garden Park Ruichang and Energy City Qatar.

 With a desire to hone his passion for horticulture and place making Mark joined Dan Pearson Studio in 2014.
-Working as Dan’s Associate to design and manage an International portfolio Mark played a key role in delivering many of the studios successful schemes, including Chelsea Flower Show 2015 'Best in Show' & The Trout Stream at Chatsworth House in Derbyshire, Lowther Castle Stable Courtyard and Rose Garden in Cumbria, Lambeth Palace Library in London, Dartington Hall Garden Masterplan in Dorset, an Aman Hotel Masterplan in China and series of large private estates in USA and Europe.
+Working as Dan’s Associate to design and manage an International portfolio Mark played a key role in delivering many of the studios successful schemes, including Chelsea Flower Show 2015 'Best in Show' & The Trout Stream at Chatsworth House, Lowther Castle Stable Courtyard and Rose Garden in Cumbria, Lambeth Palace Library in London, Dartington Hall Garden Masterplan in Dorset, an Aman Hotel Masterplan in China and series of large private estates in USA and Europe.

-This energy and commitment continues on a diverse and interesting portfolio at HC, while also teaching Landscape Architecture at The University of Greenwich.
+This energy and commitment continues on leading a diverse and interesting portfolio at HC, while also teaching Landscape Architecture at The University of Greenwich.